uri2x/php-cql/README.md

 Documentation for class Cassandra
 ===================================
-Last update : 2022/12/19
+Last update : 2022/12/16

 Overview :
 ----------

-A native Apache Cassandra connector for PHP based on the CQL binary protocol (v3), without the need for an external extension.
+A native Apache Cassandra and ScyllaDB connector for PHP based on the CQL binary protocol (v3), without the need for an external extension.

-Requires PHP version 5, and Cassandra >1.2.
+Requires PHP version >5, Cassandra >1.2, and any ScyllaDB version.

 Important :
 -----------